 - 1/2 cup oat flour or your favorite breadcrumbs

-- Take shredded zucchini and carrots.
-Put it in the middle of a clean dish towel or large piece of paper towel.
-Wrap up the zucchini & carrots with towel squeeze a few times to help drain out some of the moisture.
+- Place shredded zucchini and carrots in the middle of a clean dish towel or large piece of paper towel.
+Wrap them up and squeeze a few times to help drain out some of the moisture.

 - Heat cooking oil in a large pan over medium high heat.